end-initiative/end-initiative/pages/activities.md

 ## Harbor

 Students now have the option to store vessels in the harbor at the cost of 1 point per month.
 Each student may only store 1 vessel at a time, and said vessel must fit within the dock's parameters (25’ across maximum).

 Additionally you can fish at the docks if you have a rod, bait, and tackle.
 While fishing at the docks you will have 3 chances to roll a d6 and guess your result.
-If within 1 of your guess, you catch a small fish that sells for 2 gold.
+If within 1 of your guess, you catch a small fish that sells for 3 gold.
 If you match your guess, you get a big catch that sells for 5 gold.
 If you are an Outlander, Pirate, Sailor, or Swashbuckler, you gold yield for small fish increases by 1d4 and 1d6 for big catches.
+You can only fish once per day, and the dock is closed on Fifthday and Tenthday for dock upkeep and deliveries.

+## Shrine

+The Spire has a shrine building that offers respite for residents of all beliefs.
+The building offers many small shrines so that those of spiritual connections and beliefs may pay their respects.
+If you recieve benefits of power from a Diety, you can spend time at a shrine to gain another use of channel divinity for the day, or an extra 1d20 hit points for Lay on Hands.
+If you don't have either of these skills but still pay homage to a diety, you will recieve a +1 to a type of Saving Throws for the day as determined by a d6 roll.

+You choose to help upkeep the shrines with maintenance on Tenthday for a payout of 5 gold.
+If you are proficient in Religion, you gain 1d4 gold.
+If you can use Channel Divinity or Divine Sense, you gain 1d6 gold.

 ## Sparring Grounds